 AACR-G.H.A.
 Clowes Award for Outstanding Basic Cancer Research

-The Award recipient will receive an honorarium and present an award lecture during the AACR Annual Meeting 2021 in Washington, DC.
+The award recipient will receive an honorarium and present an award lecture during the AACR Annual Meeting 2021.

 Responsibilities of the Award Winner

 The winner must also attend the AACR Awards Reception and Program as well as the AACR-G.H.A.
 Clowes Award for Outstanding Basic Cancer Research Reception both of which will be held at the AACR Annual Meeting 2021.

 Cancer researchers affiliated with any institution involved in cancer research, cancer medicine, or cancer-related biomedical science anywhere in the world may be nominated.
 Such institutions include those in academia, industry, or government.

 The award will be presented to an individual investigator.

 Institutions and/or organizations are not eligible to receive the award.